 1. Cut the vanilla beans into 1-inch pieces and put into a food processor or spice mill, and process until the texture resembles fine breadcrumbs.
 You should have about 1 Tbsp.
 Set aside.

-2. Place the tomatoes into a blender or food processor and process into a puree.
+2. Place the tomatoes and chipotle chiles into a blender or food processor and process into a puree.

 4. If not using immediately, store the sauce in a glass container in the refrigerator for about 2 weeks.